 Collects and publishes legal materials from 20 Pacific islands countries.
 Consists mainly of primary material such as court decisions and legislation but also decisions of various tribunals and panels or secondary information such as court rules or bench books.

-Officially titled United States - Vietnam Relations, 1945-1967: A Study Prepared by the Department of Defense.
-These "Pentagon Papers" are a United States Department of Defense history of the United States' political-military involvement in Vietnam from 1945 to 1967.
+Officially entitled the Report of the Office of the Secretary of Defense Vietnam Task Force, the "Pentagon Papers" are a United States Department of Defense history of the United States' political-military involvement in Vietnam from 1945 to 1967.

 Produced in association with the Perdita Project, this database includes over 230 carefully selected manuscripts written or compiled by women in the British Isles during the sixteenth and seventeenth centuries.

 This database provides indexing and abstracts for more than 395 international periodicals, plus full text for more than 160 of the indexed journals.
 The database currently includes almost a million records, the majority from the most recent ten years of each journal.
 Performing Arts Periodicals Database covers a broad spectrum of the arts and entertainment industry - including dance, drama, theatre, stagecraft, musical theatre, circus performance, opera, pantomime, puppetry, magic, performance art, film, television and more.

 Periodicals Archive Online (formerly PCI Full Text) is an archive of hundreds of digitised journals published in the arts, humanities and social sciences.
 Users can search the index and in many cases, navigate from bibliographic citations to the full text journal articles.